braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/faq.md

 Email deliverability metrics (deliveries, bounces, and spam rate) may not add up to 100% because of emails that are soft bounced and then not delivered after the retry period of up-to 72 hours.

 Soft bounces are emails that bounce due to a temporary or transient issue such as "mailbox full", "server temporarily not available", and more.
-If the verdict of the soft bounced email after 72 hours is unsuccessfully delivered, this will not be accounted for in the campaign deliverability metrics.
+If the soft bounced email is still not delivered after 72 hours, this email will not be accounted for in the campaign deliverability metrics.

 ### Can Braze track unsubscribe links counted towards the "Unsubscribe" metric